jamulussoftware/jamuluswebsite/README.md

 Translations are handled by the [Polyglot jekyll Plug-in](https://github.com/untra/polyglot).
 If you want to translate a file, you must first know where it is located on this repo:

--   General translations which e.g. are included in multiple pages can be found in the \_includes/general/yourlanguagecode and \_includes/wiki/yourlanguagecode folder.
+-   General translations especially for the wiki can be found in \_includes/wiki/yourlanguagecode folder.
 These files **must** be translated in order not to break the site.
 -   The homepage is located in the repo root and named [langcode]-index.html
 -   The wiki content can be found in the wiki/ folder.
 Make sure to read the README.md file in the wiki/ folder.
 -  The navigation and general translations can be found in the \_data/yourlanguagecode folder